ark-lang/ark-docs/destructuring_tuples.md

-Tuples can be destructured by binding values to an identifier:
+Tuples can be de-structured by binding values to an identifier:

     pair := (0, -5);
     match pair {